nicholasneo78/blackpink-classifier/README.md

 6. Run Blackpink Classification.ipynb to obtain its accuracy

 #### _Why is the dev and test accuracy so low?_
-As the datasets are created by scraping images from search engines and then splitted randomly to train-dev-test set, there may be an issue of data mismatch, where the data in the train set comes from a different distribution from those that are in the dev set (eg different hair color, angle of images, background etc).
+As the datasets are created by scraping images from search engines and then splitted randomly to train-dev-test set, there may be an issue of data mismatch, where the data in the train set comes from a different distribution from those that are in the dev set (eg. same person with different hair color, angle of images, background etc).

 #### _Why is the train accuracy not within the 90% range?_
-This may be due to a high bias issue where the algorithm is underfitting the model.
+This might be due to a high bias issue where the algorithm is underfitting the model.

 #### _References:_
 - Andrew Ng's Deep Learning Specialisation: https://www.coursera.org/specializations/deep-learning